overbaard/overbaard/docker/README.md

 # Development Docker File

-TODO - how to build the docker image

 Since the development environment is quite fiddly to set up (See the [Developer guide](https://overbaard.github.io/docs/developer-guide.html) for examples), it is provided here as a Docker image.

+See the instructions later in this document how to [build the Docker image](#building-the-docker-image).

 To launch it, simply run the following command from this directory:
 ```shell